tembo-io/website/blog/2023-09-04-pgmq_internals/index.md

 ### pgmq\_create()

-If we chase the call sequence, we can discover that the interesting function is `init_queue(queue_name)`:
+If we chase the call sequence, we can discover that the interesting function is `init_queue(name: &str)`:

 ```rust
 pub fn init_queue(name: &str) -> Result<Vec<String>, PgmqError> {